Just four hours south of Atlanta, off of Interstate 75 is the city of Valdosta, GA. Here’s why you shouldn’t skip over this lovely southern city.

 Pegged as southern and soul food, this is a no frills spot, so don’t expect fancy decor.
 The fried gator was very bready and salty, but the Bang Bang wings with a sweet and spicy taste were quite decent.
 Their signature item is the Georgia Boy sandwich.
 A twist on a Po Boy, it comes with grilled shrimp on top fried green tomatoes with a creamy Sriracha sauce.

 After a very filling and satisfying lunch at Big Nick’s, head over to your hotel to check in.
+Or RV Park if you are staying at one.
 Though there aren’t really any B&Bs, there are several middle of the range hotels like Drury Inn (very modern and new), Holiday Inn and Hampton Inn and Suites.
 We stayed at a Hampton Inn and enjoyed our stay, which includes a hot breakfast daily.

 Head over to Grand Bay Swamp and Boardwalk to work off that filling lunch.
 You may or may not see any gators while walking the lengthy boardwalk to the fire tower, but the walk is pleasant.
 Allow about 1 to 1.5 hours for a scenic walk to the fire tower and enjoy the scenery from the top.